James Earl Rudder: Military career

 After attending John Tarleton Agricultural College and then graduating from Texas A&M in 1932 with a degree in industrial education, Rudder had been commissioned a second lieutenant of infantry in the United States Organized Reserve Corps.
 After being called into active duty in 1941, Rudder took part in the D-Day landings as commanding officer of the United States Army's 2nd Ranger Battalion.

 His U.S. Army Rangers stormed the beach at Pointe du Hoc, scaling 100-ft (30-m) cliffs under enemy fire to reach and destroy a German gun battery.
 The battalion's casualty rate for this perilous mission was greater than 50%.
 Rudder himself was wounded twice during the course of the fighting.
-Though resistance was fierce, the Germans had removed the main armament from Pointe du Hoc in April 1944, and secretly constructed Maisy battery as the main heavy artillery position in the sector, which was left operational.
-In spite of this, Rudder ordered his men to dig in, and they fought off German counterattacks for two days until relieved.
-His men and he helped to successfully establish a beachhead for the Allied forces.
+By the time of preparations for D-Day, the Wehrmacht-run battery at the top of the Pointe was marked on the Allied D-Day maps as a Rangers D-Day target - confirmed in records found in the early 21st century.[1]
+By the time of the invasion, Pointe du Hoc's artillery pieces had been moved to another nearby site, replaced by telephone poles.
+By 0900 hours on D-Day, a two-man patrol from the Rangers located the Pointe's missing guns.
+Sergeant Lomell and Staff Sgt.
+Jack E. Kuhn, using thermite grenades, disabled two of the five artillery pieces and destroyed the sighting mechanism of another.
+While retrieving more grenades to finish the job, a second patrol, led by Staff Sgt.
+Frank A. Rupinski, also located the artillery pieces, and disabled the remainder using thermite grenades.
+They started a fire in the powder charges and left the area, accomplishing the goal of destroying the artillery pieces that had been targeted at Utah Beach, but were also in range of Omaha Beach.
+Rudder ordered his men to dig in, and they fought off German counterattacks for two days until relieved.
+He and his men helped successfully establish a beachhead for the Allied forces.
 The siege was replicated in the 1962 epic film The Longest Day.

-By the time of preparations for D-Day, the Wehrmacht-run battery was marked on the Allied D-Day maps as a Rangers D-Day target - confirmed in records found in the early 21st century.[1]:150,161 Prior to D-Day, the Nazis had drawn significant attention to the gun battery at nearby Pointe du Hoc, a cliff top site overlooking the beaches, as compared to the slightly inland site of the Maisy battery.
-By the time of the invasion, Pointe du Hoc was manned by a token force of Wehrmacht troops, and the artillery pieces had been moved to other sites, replaced by dummy guns.

-The batteries at Maisy were D-Day mission objective Number 6 as given to Colonel James Rudder in his Operation Neptune intelligence and US 1st Infantry Division orders.
-However, he did not brief his men to carry out the mission to Maisy.
-Historian Gary Sterne, in a book published in 2014, suggests that Rudder disobeyed orders calling on him to continue to Maisy after taking Pointe du Hoc.
-The Rangers stayed at Pointe du Hoc for some days until relieved, which kept them from completing their D-day orders and away from the Maisy site - as well as the D-day Phase Line which was their main target for the evening of 6 June.[1]
-This allowed the guns at Maisy to continue to shell troops in both the Omaha Beach and Utah Beach sectors for three days after the landings.
-Rudder always claimed that his orders called on him to hold the highway against a possible counterattack against Pointe du Hoc, but Sterne could not find any such order in the US National Archives.